hbctraining/Intro-to-R-online-Catalyst/lessons/2A_Segment_2_Video_A.md

 The last data type we will discuss in much detail is the `logical` data type.
 This data type is for `TRUE` and `FALSE` values, and represents the Boolean data type.
 The `logical` data type can be specified using four values, `TRUE` in all capital letters, `FALSE` in all capital letters, a single capital `T` or a single capital `F`.

-There are two additional basic data types in R; the `complex` data type is for complex numbers with real and imaginary parts, but most of us do not need to use this data type unless we work with complex numbers.
-The last data type is `raw`, but we aren't going to go into details on this data type.
+There are two additional basic data types in R; the `complex` data type is for complex numbers with real and imaginary parts, but most of us do not need to use this data type, so we will not cover it here.
+The last data type is `raw`, but we aren't going to go into details on this data type, either.

-The table below provides examples of each of the commonly used data types:

 | Data Type  | Examples|
 | -----------:|:-------------------------------:|